robole/title-sequences/readme.md

 #### Implementation notes

 This is a CSS animation.
+You can read [my notes](https://www.roboleary.net/2024/04/24/cocktail-title-sequence.html) on how I made it.

 ### Orange Is The New Black